 - 1/2 cup white sugar

 - 1 1/3 cups all purpose flour

 - 1/2 tsp baking soda

 - 1 cup semi-sweet chocolate chips

-- 3 cups Toasted Marshmallow Ice Cream or any kind of ice cream you prefer
+- 3 cups Toasted Marshmallow Ice Cream (linked below; alternatively, you can use any ice cream you like)

 In a large bowl, cream butter until it is light and fluffy, about 1 minute.
 Add in brown sugar and white sugar and beat until well combined, scraping down the sides of the bowl as necessary.